thiagobardini/Python-BHCC/2-GROK-Introduction-to-Programming-Python/3 – Files.md

 WOOF!
 I better chase that possum!
 ```

-Your program should create the file fixed.txt that contains:
+- OUTPUT -> Your program should create the file fixed.txt that contains:

-Output:
 ```
 My vegetable garden is growing really well!
 The tomatoes and cucumbers are nearly ready to eat.
 How is your garden going?
 ```

-:checkered_flag: - **CHALLENGE** -> my solution for the problem - Input:
+- :checkered_flag: INPUT: **MY CHALLENGE** -> my solution for the problem:
 ```python
 file = open("letter.txt", 'r')
 file_out = open("fixed.txt", 'w')